Brahim-Benaissa/Brahim-Benaissa.github.io/_posts/2025-10-24-MEZZI_EFFECT.md

 ## The Problem of Galaxy Rotation Curves

 The observed flat rotation curves, where stars maintain high velocities at large galactic radii, contradict the Newtonian predictions.
-This anomaly have presented a significant challenge to our understanding of gravity and the distribution of visible matter in galaxies.
+This anomaly has presented a significant challenge to our understanding of gravity and the distribution of visible matter in galaxies.

 The prevailing explanation invokes dark matter, a non interactive form of matter that permeates galaxies, providing the additional gravitational pull needed to explain the observations.
-However, despite extensive searches, dark matter remain undetected.
+However, despite extensive searches, dark matter remains undetected.

 ---